jsummers/imageworsener/readme.txt

    file.

  -cs <colorspace>
    The colorspace to use for the output image.
-Note that the output image should *look* about the same regardless of what colorspace you choose.
-   (If it doesn't, maybe your viewer doesn't support color correction.)
+Ideally, the image should will *look* about the same regardless of what colorspace you choose.
+But it might not if your viewer doesn't support color correction, or the image format doesn't support colorspace labels, or IW doesn't know how to write an appropriate label.
+This is fairly safe to use when writing PNG files, but should be used with caution with most other formats.

    <colorspace> =  linear | gamma<gamma> | srgb | srgb[prsa]